 -

-Mashup Score: 2Bluttropfen kann Leben retten: Babyscreening auf Krankheiten - 10 hour(s) ago
+Mashup Score: 5Bluttropfen kann Leben retten: Babyscreening auf Krankheiten - 6 month(s) ago

 18. Dezember 2024, 6:00 Uhr Lesezeit: 4 Min.
 Ein Bluttropfen vom Fuß eines Babys genügt, um viele Krankheit zu erkennen.
 (Archivbild) (Foto: picture alliance / Stefan Sauer/dpa-Zentralbild/dpa) Mit einem Genomischen Neugeborenen-Screening könnten Babys auf Hunderte Krankheiten getestet werden.
 Forscher in Heidelberg und Mannheim arbeiten an einem flächendeckenden Konzept.
 Direkt aus dem dpa-Newskanal: Dieser Text wurde automatisch von der Deutschen Presse-Agentur (dpa) übernommen und von der SZ-Redaktion